 What is Tax and Taxation?

-Tax means a part of income paid by individuals and business entities to government or the tax-authorities, by whatever name called.
+Tax means a part of income paid by individuals and business entities to the government or the tax authorities, by whatever name called.
 Whereas, Taxation is the act of imposing taxes.

 Tax systems vary widely among nations, and it is important for individuals and business entities to understand the tax structure of the place where they are planning to do business.